Knives

 The Shun Classic 7-Inch Santoku is a premium all-purpose Japanese knife.
 It handles vegetables, boneless proteins, and herbs with equal competence.
 The blade has a slight curve to the edge, which lets you rock-chop if that’s your technique.
 The hollow-ground sides reduce sticking.
 At 61 HRC, the VG-MAX Damascus steel holds a sharper edge than most Western knives, but it will tell you about it if you abuse it.

-The Masutani VG1 Nakiri 165mm is a purpose-built vegetable knife.
+The Yoshihiro VG10 Hammered Damascus Nakiri 165mm is a purpose-built vegetable knife from Sakai, Japan.
 The blade is flat from heel to tip, the edge is straight, and the profile is rectangular.
 There is no tip for piercing.
 There is no curve for rocking.
 What it does instead is chop, slice, and push-cut vegetables with a precision and efficiency that a santoku, however well-made, cannot fully replicate.
-Hand-finished in Echizen, it comes in at mid-range pricing, which makes the comparison interesting.
+The VG-10 core is clad in hammered Damascus layers — the tsuchime finish both reduces drag and gives the blade a distinctive handcrafted look.
+The magnolia wood octagonal handle with buffalo horn bolster is a traditional fit that places well at the pinch grip.

 Why Choose the Shun Classic 7-Inch Santoku